kersorianek/mon-portfolio/_posts/2019-4-22-Tinder-Gold;-A-big-player-in-the-dating-app-game.md

 * *Before Tinder Gold, Tinder's CAGR (compounded annual growth rate) was 8.98%.
 After Tinder Gold, Tinder's CAGR was 17.2%*
     * *Tinder Gold improved Tinder's CAGR by 91.2%*
 * *Tinder Gold took Tinder Plus's customers, and despite a decrease in sales of Tinder Plus, the overall sales of Tinder products increased.*
-* *Okcupid's revenue per customer was evaluated as well, but the results did not indicate significant changes from the Tinder Gold launch.
-[See the technical documents for those details](https://github.com/JoeGanser/Tinder_Gold_Competition/blob/master/files/Technical_doc.md).*
+* *Okcupid's revenue per customer was evaluated as well, but the results did not indicate significant changes from the Tinder Gold launch.*

 <div id='five'></div>